albert-carreras/habby-web/docs/architecture/component-reference.md

 ## Overview

-This document provides detailed reference information for Habby's key components, including their purpose, props, and implementation details.
+This document provides detailed reference information for habby's key components, including their purpose, props, and implementation details.
 Use this as a guide when modifying existing components or developing new features.

 ## Core Screen Components